jhynes94/WaterLevelSensor/README.md

 Begin by installing the MCP3221 library either by using the Arduino IDE's Installation Wizard (Arduino Version >1.5) or simply download the library's ZIP folder from GITHUB, extract it, and copy the extraxcted MCP3221 folder to your Arduino 'libraries' folder.

-Next, open the sample file.
+Next, open the sample .ino file in WLS_v1.0.
+Compile and run this.
+It will output pressure in KPa

 Part used for water level senseing: https://www.nxp.com/docs/en/data-sheet/MPX5010.pdf